archivesspace-labs/ArchivesSnake/README.md

 # do what thou wilt with some repos
 ```

-The return values from these methods are raw requests.models.Response objects - you have to call `.json()` on them to get the actual JSON object.
+The return values from these methods are raw `requests.models.Response` objects - you have to call `.json()` on them to get the actual JSON object.

-There's also a get_paged method, which handles index methods (`repositories`, `repositories/:id/resources`, etc) and returns JSON for each object in the collection.
+There's also a `get_paged method`, which handles index methods (`repositories`, `repositories/:id/resources`, etc) and returns JSON for each object in the collection.

 ``` python
 for repo in client.get_paged('repositories'):
     print(repo['name'])
 ```

-ASnakeClient, is a convenience wrapper over the [requests](http://docs.python-requests.org/en/master/) module.
+The `ASnakeClient` class is a convenience wrapper over the [requests](http://docs.python-requests.org/en/master/) module.
 The additional functionality it provides is:
 - handles configuration,
 - handles and persists authorization across multiple requests
 - prepends a baseurl to API paths.